CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 Not because AI is broken.

-Because your structure is incomplete.
+Because your structural authority signals are incomplete.

 An observational case study conducted within the Blackwell-Hart Methodology™ framework.